JamisonHunter/xanalysis-website/README.md

 I use Flask as my go-to frontend web framework at the moment.
 It is simple to work with and creates solid results.

 In order to perform the web scraping aspects of this project, I used ScraperAPI's service.
+I've found this to be a simple solution for a lot of my we scraping needs.
 Documentation can be found below!

 https://www.scraperapi.com/documentation?fp_ref=jamison56